Scoot Henderson Gets a Harsh Welcome to the NBA

 "I've been waiting to go up against the stars," Henderson said Wednesday morning at shootaround on the UCLA campus.
 "This [Clippers] team is very deep.
 They have three Hall of Fame players.
 It doesn't really change the fact that I'm going to go up there and try to kill my opponent, just because I respect them in the game growing up.
 Now it's like, we're on the same floor, so whoever my opponent is, I don't care."

 Once the ball tipped on Wednesday night, though, it was impossible to avoid a few realities.
 One was that this was a rebuilding team playing against a team with title aspirations featuring a healthy Kawhi Leonard and Paul George.
-The 123-111 final score was not indicative of how overmatched the rebuilding Blazers were in the first game of the post-Damian Lillard era, which the Clippers led by 20 at the half and by as much as 30 at one point.
+The 123-111 final score was not indicative of how overmatched the new-look Blazers were in the first game of the post-Damian Lillard era, which the Clippers led by 20 at the half and by as much as 30 at one point.